MaSyMoS/masymos-core/dev/doc/docs_docker.rst

 Meta
 ####

-The file ``🏃 cleanup.sh`` in the root directory cleans up all resources, the masymos scripts created on your system (like images, containers, volumes,…).
+- The file ``🏃 cleanup.sh`` in the root directory
+    - cleans up all docker resources, the masymos scripts created on your system (like images, containers, volumes,…).
+    - cloned repositories in ``📂 jar-builder/masymos-source`` or built jars in ``📂 jar-builder/masymos-builds`` are not affected.

 Jar-Builder
 ###########